upward

-brand metaphor: how to make a simple product unique
+brand metaphor: a strategy for product uniqueness

 "The client turned out to be extremely uncommunicative.
 I asked him questions, this way and that way.
 I twisted the wording.
 In this briefing, I needed to get to the essence of how he sees his business, its future, and what is hindering its development now.
 I paid attention to every word, trying to extract more information, asked leading questions, and sometimes guided him to the answer.
 After 2 hours, my briefing was filled."